Get Smart With Your Feet

 Another helpful item are heel cups, to help provide support for your heels and feet.
 The best I’ve tried are TULIs, which have to be obtained or ordered by your doctor.
 They really absorb the shock far better than any other cups I’ve tried, and are easy to hide in pumps as well as athletic shoes.
 TULIs are available in different sizes and are designed to fit your weight as well as your feet.
 They are worth their weight in gold.

-It is also wise to visually inspect your feet nightly.
+It is also wise to visually inspect your feet nightly for your diabetic foot care.